Biochaga

 This is a false tinder fungus (Phellinus igniarius).

-This is Birch bracket fungus.
-It resembles a hoof and has a pleasant mushroomy smell.
+This is birch bracket fungus.
+It resembles a hoof and has a pleasant mushroom smell.

-This is "suvel" - a conk that grows on a trunk with deformation of the wood fiber.
-Most often is mistaken for Chaga.
+This is "suvel" - a conk growing on a trunk with deformation of the wood fibre.
+Most often confused with chaga.

 CHAGA HUNTING